bigbluebutton/bigbluebutton/docs/docs/new-features.md

 ## Overview

-This document gives you an overview of BigBlueButton 2.6, the latest version of BigBlueButton now in development.
+This document gives you an overview of BigBlueButton 2.6.

-*Note:* This document is DRAFT and will be expanded upon as 2.6 development goes through alpha, beta, and release.

 BigBlueButton 2.6 offers users improved usability, increased engagement, and more performance.